mmibbetson/dn/docs/reference/commands.md

 dn rename path/to/note
 ```

 By default, the renamed note will preserve the existing segments if it was previously in valid dn format.
-If it wasn't, it will attempt to retain the file extension (falling back to .txt if there is none) and treat the previous file name as the **title** segment.
-An identifier will always be included.
+If it wasn't, it will attempt to retain the file extension (falling back to .txt if there is none) and treat the previous file name as the **title** segment; an identifier will always be included.
 The renamed file will always remain in the directory it was in prior to the rename.

 ### `rename` Options